TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Focus for the near future

+_THIS NEEDS AN UPDATE_

 The following is the immediate direction.
 These are not likely to be incuded in v5.0.0 but are likely to be added to v5.1 or maybe a little later.

 Current focus (beyond what has already been developed) is on:

-* _STARTED_.
-Demonstrate how nodes can be build that manipulate a web front-end (in similar fashion to Dashboard).
-* _STARTED_.
-Creating a new front-end library.
-Simplified and more robust, using ES2019 and supporting configuration-driven web interfaces.
-* _STARTED_, see [web-components](https://github.com/TotallyInformation/web-components).
-Creating W3C web components to replace the VueJS ones - especially for the ones baked into the fe code.
-Noting that v5 already contains a non-Vue toast notification feature.
-* _STARTED_.
-Displaying and enabling updatable packages in the package manager.
-The data is now in place, the Editor panel needs updating.
+* Continuing to improve  the zero-code features.
+* Ensuring that control is easy from both front-end code and Node-RED flows.
+Creating visible elements and updating them should be easy and consistent.
+* Ensuring the information from the UI and the uibuilder client is easy to recover and use either in front-end code or in Node-RED.
+* Add further options for efficiency - such as easy ways to save updated HTML such that it will be used on new connections and reloads.
 * Continuing to improve the documentation.
 Updating details and changes, adding how-to's, moving some things from the WIKI.
 Improving language consistency.
-* Start moving towards ECMA Modules rather than CommonJS.
+* Creating more YouTube videos.

 Next immediate focus will be on:

 * Enabling instance npm scripts to be run from the Editor.
-* Enable templates to provide examples to the Node-RED example library.
-Still not sure how this will work.
-* Add *option* to auto-install npm dependencies on change of Template (and possibly run an install script).

-If you would like to contribute to any of these future features, please get in touch via the Node-RED forum or GitHub so that we can plan things out.

 ### Longer term focus

+_THIS NEEDS AN UPDATE_

 * Creating usable components that have standardised data interfaces.
 So that other developers can produce similar outputs with different frameworks but the data that is exchanged with Node-RED remains the same.
 These components should make things easy that flow designers might typically want to do (notifications, forms, charts, tables, drag-and-drop, etc.)
 * Creating a visual layout generator to bridge the gap between uibuilder and Dashboard.
 Ideally this would be non-framework specific but this seems a very unlikely goal to hit.
 Would be happy for this to either use web components, Svelte or VueJS.
+* Add *option* to auto-install npm dependencies on change of Template (and possibly run an install script).
 * Possibly the addition of a `uib-dashboard` node that uses data-driven composition.
 As a half-way house between code-driven and visual-layout approaches.

 ---